saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 ---
 ### `recordScreenshots`
-__Description__: disables step-by-step screenshots.
+__Description__: Disables step-by-step screenshots.
 In addition to capturing video, Sauce Labs captures step-by-step screenshots of every test you run.
 Most users find it very useful to get a quick overview of what happened without having to watch the complete video.
 However, this feature may add some extra time to your tests.<br/>
 __Value Type__: Boolean.<br/>
 __Example__:
 ```java